 We are excited to be part of HUD’s Moving to Work (MTW) Cohort I Program.
 This will provide us with flexibility to help improve quality of life, improve efficiency, market the Housing Choice Voucher Program, and assist residents with meeting self-sufficiency goals.
 Our first MTW supplement to the annual plan was approved in 2022, and we look forward to putting our plans into action.
 Please attend one of our meetings or just contact us with your thoughts on the program.

 We continue to be vigilant and monitor the COVID-19 situation and current vaccine administration.
 The safety of our staff, clients, and the community is our utmost concern.
 We are dedicated to doing all we can to protect our staff and the community we serve and apologize for any inconvenience this may cause.

 We are in the process of setting up resident portals to allow payments online and need current email addresses if you would like to have access to this service.
-Other options include using the mail or our drop boxes where you can send checks or money orders as we do not accept cash.
+Other options include using the mail or coming by in person during business hours.

 For housing inquiries, please email: email@example.com

 The Bristol Redevelopment & Housing Authority (BRHA) provides a variety of ways to learn more about our agency operations and about current events.
 We strive to ensure that residents, customers, vendors, media representatives and the general public have access to up-to-date information and resources.

 The links on the right provide quick access to our publications, our events calendar, our blog and links to other resources to learn more about BRHA.

 During the summer months, many of our Residents need and use window air conditioners to cool their units.
 While these air conditioners aide in cooling the unit, there are safety measures that Residents need to be reminded in the installation and care of a window air conditioner.